RYA Program Director

 RYA Advisory Council, Co-Chair

 Timothy is a licensed clinical social worker based out of the Washington, DC area.
 He joined the Rainbow Youth Alliance team as Coordinator in April 2012 and currently sits on the RYA Advisory Council and serves as its co-chair.
 Timothy works as a psychotherapist and was the coordinator of LGBT Youth Mental Health Programs at Whitman-Walker Health, a federally qualified health center in DC.
-He also has a private practice in Northern Virginia providing individual and family therapy working with gender expansive children, adolescents, and their families as well as workshops for healthcare professionals.
+He now has a private practice in Northern Virginia providing individual and family therapy working with gender expansive children, adolescents, and their families as well as workshops for healthcare professionals.
 As a social worker, Timothy strives to encourage and develop safe, affirming spaces for all LGBTQ youth and their allies.
 In his free time, Timothy enjoys running and juggling, spending time with his partner and two kitty fur-babies, and dancing.
 Most of all, he enjoys getting to know people and hearing their stories.